Born to Love (Mayday album): Track listing

-Songs
+Reception

-The track "Tian Shi" is a cover of Mr Children's song "Owarinaki Tabi".
-It won one of the Top 10 Songs of the Year at the 2008 HITO Radio Music Awards presented by Taiwanese radio station Hit FM.
-In 2021, "Tian Shi" was adapted to bachata in Spanish by Dominican singer Luys Bien.
+"Tian Shi" won one of the Top 10 Songs of the Year at the 2008 HITO Radio Music Awards presented by Taiwanese radio station Hit FM.
+In 2021, it was adapted to bachata in Spanish by Dominican singer Luys Bien.

+The album received a lukewarm reception from Taiwanese critics who saw its overall musical style as too stark a contrast from their past releases and was not nominated for any categories during the 18th Golden Melody Awards.
+Some of the songs, especially "Angel", became popular in mainland China and have since been retrospectively dubbed masterpieces.